getodk/central-backend/docs/api.md

 FORMAT: 1A

-# Jubilant Garbanzo API
+# ODK Central API
-[Jubilant Garbanzo](https://github.com/nafundi/jubilant-garbanzo) is a RESTful API server that provides key functionality for creating and managing Open Data Kit data collection campaigns.
-It couples with [Super Adventure](https://github.com/nafundi/super-adventure), an independent frontend interface, to form [Effective Spork](https://github.com/nafundi/effective-spork), a complete user-installable ODK server solution.
-While Super Adventure is the primary consumer of the Jubilant Garbanzo API, the API this server provides is fully public and generic: anything that can be done in the user interface can be done directly via the API.
+[ODK Central Backend](https://github.com/opendatakit/central-backend) is a RESTful API server that provides key functionality for creating and managing Open Data Kit data collection campaigns.
+It couples with [Central Frontend](https://github.com/opendatakit/central-frontend), an independent frontend interface, to form [ODK Central](https://github.com/opendatakit/central), a complete user-installable ODK server solution.
+While Central Frontend is the primary consumer of the ODK Central API, the API this server provides is fully public and generic: anything that can be done in the user interface can be done directly via the API.

 You can read on for a brief overview of the main concepts and how they fit together, or jump to one of the sections for a more in-depth description.